 8. Create parallel grooves every 5 to 6 feet to allow the concrete to expand and contract with the weather.

-9. Use a broom or other tool to slightly roughen the surface of the concrete to provide traction if you’ll be walking on the finished slab.
+9. If you plan to walk on the finished slab, use a broom or other tool to slightly roughen the surface of the concrete to provide traction.

 10. Seal the concrete and leave it to cure.
 It can support weight after 48 hours, but it won’t fully cure for up to 28 days.